Salt Lake City, Utah License Suspension Lawyer

 It is vital to remember that driving is a privilege – not a right.
 Unlike the right to have an attorney represent you in court or the right to a trial by a jury of your peers, the right to drive can be taken away.
 In fact, under Utah law, there are dozens of ways that you can lose your driving privileges as a penalty for another crime.

 If you were arrested and charged with a crime where losing your license is a potential penalty, talk to an attorney today.
 Additionally, if you lost your license, you can face additional penalties and suspensions for driving with a suspended license.
-Darwin Overson, Salt Lake City license suspension attorney at Overson and Sheen, may be able to help.
+Darwin Overson, Salt Lake City license suspension attorney at Overson Law, may be able to help.
 For a free consultation on your drivers’ license suspension or revocation case, call (801) 895-3143 today.